Contents

 Lubrication of the moving parts of an internal combustion engine performs the following functions:

-2. Reduces the power needed to overcome the frictional resistance.
+• Reduces the power needed to overcome frictional resistance.

-A lubricant is a substance that is introduced between two moving surfaces to reduce the friction and wear between them.
-A lubricant provides a protective film that allows for two touching surfaces to be separated and “smoothed,” thus lessening the friction between them.
-Lubricants chemically interact with all surfaces so that contact only occurs with smooth and free lubricant.
-By this process, abrasive particles are dissolved into the lubricant, thus making them also very good solvents and cleaners.
+A lubricant is a substance introduced between two moving surfaces to reduce the friction and wear between them.
+A lubricant provides a protective film that allows two touching surfaces to be separated and “smoothed,” thus lessening the friction between them.
+Lubricants chemically interact with all surfaces so that contact only occurs with smooth and free lubricants.
+Abrasive particles are dissolved into the lubricant by this process, making them also excellent solvents and cleaners.

 Engine Parts Requiring Lubrication